Addiction And Genetics: Relationship and Role

 What is the Potential of Gene Therapies in Addiction Management?

-- Restoration of Normal Gene Expression: Gene therapy involves delivering genetic material into cells to modify their function or restore normal gene expression.
-In the context of addiction management, gene therapy holds promise as a novel approach to targeting the biological mechanisms underlying addiction vulnerability and drug response.
-By directly targeting specific genes implicated in addiction, gene therapies aim to modulate neuronal signaling, reward pathways, or drug metabolism to reduce addictive behaviors and cravings.
+Gene therapies hold the potential to treat addiction by delivering genetic material to cells to modify their function.
+Restoration of normal gene expression is a key aspect, as gene therapy targets the biological mechanisms underlying addiction vulnerability and drug response.
+By directly targeting specific genes, these therapies aim to modulate neuronal signaling, reward pathways, and drug metabolism to reduce addictive behaviors and cravings.

 Can addiction be solely attributed to genetics?